The Truth About Lap Dancing

 Two clubs allowed to continue operating despite mass objection over years, including by MPs and police.
 Entire licensing policy currently being reviewed.

-Lap dancing deemed totally inappropriate and closed months after opening when a decision on its licensing could only be made retrospectively: Liverpool Echo
+Lap dancing club deemed totally inappropriate and closed months after opening when a decision on its licensing could only be made retrospectively: Liverpool Echo

 New application refused, town currently has 2.